mayooear/gpt4-pdf-chatbot-langchain/README.md

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo`, if you don't have access to `gpt-4`.
 Please verify outside this repo that you have access to `gpt-4`, otherwise the application will not work with it.

-## Convert your PDF to embeddings
+## Convert your PDF files to embeddings

-1. In `docs` folder replace the pdf with your own pdf doc.
+**This repo can load multiple PDF files**

-2. In `scripts/ingest-data.ts` replace `filePath` with `docs/{yourdocname}.pdf`
+1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

-3. Run the script `npm run ingest` to 'ingest' and embed your docs.
+2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.

-4. Check Pinecone dashboard to verify your namespace and vectors have been added.
+3. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app